Article Written By: Julie Reichenberger, MA, LPC, ACS, NCC

 If you or someone you love is in need of immediate support, visit a walk-in-clinic or nearest emergency room, or call the Colorado Crisis Services to speak with a support specialist at 1-844-493-8255.

-If support through therapy is something you are curious about, our clinicians at Denver Metro Counseling are here to answer questions about this journey and invite you to reach out for more information and resources.
+If support through therapy is something you are curious about, our Denver therapists at Denver Metro Counseling are here to answer questions about this journey and invite you to reach out for more information and resources.

-Our clinicians are trained to work with suicide through a trauma-informed approach.
+Our trauma-informed therapists are trained to work with suicide through a trauma-informed approach.

 We can help.
 We will also connect you with other resources for therapeutic support if we are not able to meet your needs.